ruccipiero/property_price_prediction_API/README.md

 # Properties price prediction API

-This API is designed to predict a price starting from a json file To have it working you will have to download the full folder here is an exemple of the input:
+This API is designed to predict a price starting from a json file.

+To have it working you will have to download the full folder here is an exemple of the input:
 ```